A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-Instead of the adapted target model, a few approaches \cite{du2021generation,ding2022proxymix,yan2022dual,liu2022self,huang2022relative,zhang2022lightweight,shen2022benefits} utilize the source model to partition the target domain before the following intra-domain adaptation step.
-For each class separately, PS \cite{du2021generation} and MTRAN \cite{huang2022relative} select the low-entropy sample, ProxyMix \cite{ding2022proxymix} leverages the distance from target features to source class prototypes, and DMAPL \cite{yan2022dual} and SAB \cite{liu2022self} adopt the maximum prediction probability.
-With multiple pre-trained source models being available, LSFT \cite{zhang2022lightweight} computes the variance of different target predictions, while MSFDA-SPL \cite{shen2022benefits} obtains the confidence from a weighted average prediction.
-To simulate the source domain more accurately, PS \cite{du2021generation} and MTRAN \cite{huang2022relative} further apply the mixup augmentation technique after the dataset partition step.
-On the contrary, other existing methods \cite{yang2021casting,xia2021adaptive,tian2021source,ma2021uncertainty,ye2021source,chen2022self,chu2022denoised,zhang2022colearning,yuan2022source,tian2022source_tist,tian2022source_cee,yeh2022boosting,wu2023when} do not fix the domain partition but alternately update the domain partition and learn the target model in the adaptation step.
-For example, SSNLL \cite{chen2022self} follows the small loss trick for noisy label learning and assigns samples with small loss to the labeled subset at the beginning of each epoch.
-Except for the global division, BAIT \cite{yang2021casting} and SFDA-KTMA \cite{liu2021source} split each mini-batch into two sets according to the criterion of entropy ranking.
-Besides, D-MCD \cite{chu2022denoised} and RCHC \cite{diamant2022reconciling} employ the classifier determinacy disparity and the agreement of different self-labeling strategies for dividing the current mini-batch, respectively.
+Apart from the adapted target model, a few approaches \citep{ding2022proxymix,liu2022self,huang2022relative} utilize the source model to partition the target domain before the intra-domain adaptation step.
+For each class separately, MTRAN \citep{huang2022relative} selects the low-entropy sample, ProxyMix \citep{ding2022proxymix} leverages the distance from target features to source class prototypes, and SAB \citep{liu2022self} adopt the maximum prediction probability.
+To simulate the source domain more accurately, MTRAN \citep{huang2022relative} further applies the mixup augmentation technique after the dataset partition step.
+On the other hand, some TTDA methods \citep{yang2021casting,xia2021adaptive,ye2021source,chen2022self,chu2022denoised,tian2023source} do not fix the domain partition but alternately update the domain partition and learn the target model in the adaptation step.
+For instance, SSNLL \citep{chen2022self} follows the small loss trick for noisy label learning and assigns samples with small loss to the labeled subset at the beginning of each epoch.
+On top of the global division, BAIT \citep{yang2021casting} and SFDA-KTMA \citep{liu2021source} split each mini-batch into two sets based on the criterion of entropy ranking, while D-MCD \citep{chu2022denoised} employs the classifier determinacy disparity and the agreement between different self-labeling strategies.

-\method{Feature estimation} In contrast to source data synthesis, previous works \cite{qiu2021source,tian2022vdm,ding2022source} provide a cost-effective alternative by simulating the source features.
-Intuitively, MAS$^3$ \cite{stan2021unsupervised} and its following works \cite{rostami2021lifelong,stan2022domain} require learning a GMM over the source features before model adaptation, which may not hold in real-world scenarios.
-Instead, VDM-DA \cite{tian2022vdm} constructs a proxy source domain by randomly sampling features from the following GMM,
+\method{Feature estimation} In contrast to source data synthesis, previous works \citep{qiu2021source,tian2022vdm,ding2022source} provide a cost-effective alternative by simulating the source features.
+MAS$^3$ \citep{stan2021unsupervised} and LDAuCID \citep{rostami2021lifelong} require learning a GMM over the source features before model adaptation, which may not hold in real-world scenarios.
+Instead, VDM-DA \citep{tian2022vdm} constructs a proxy source domain by randomly sampling features from the following GMM, \abovedisplayskip{0.0cm} \belowdisplayskip{0.2cm}